ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 For more information, see [Technical specifications for VMware vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview#vs_vsphereclusteroverview-specs).

-## Is a two-node vCenter Server instance highly available?
+## Is a two node vCenter Server instance highly available?
 {: #is-a-two-node-vcenter-server-instance-highly-available}
 {: faq}

-It is recommended to deploy production workloads into environments that have at least three nodes.
+Deploy production workloads into environments that have at least three nodes.

 The VMware vSphere DRS (Distributed Resource Scheduler) and VMware HA (High Availability) are enabled by default.
-However, best practices from VMware suggest that you place each of the three NSX Controllers on an individual node.
+However, VMware suggests that you place each of the three NSX Controllers on an individual node.

 In the two-node minimum deployment, one node has one NSX Controller, and the other node has two NSX Controllers.
 If the node with two NSX Controllers goes down, NSX Controller operations are placed in read-only mode, and new VMs (virtual machines) or vMotion VMs might experience networking issues.